Do You Pay Child Support With Joint Custody?

 Many misconceptions exist surrounding how systems like joint custody and child support work.
 For example, many newly separated parents assume joint custody eliminates the need for child support or that the parent with majority custody will receive child support.
 The truth is that each case presents unique circumstances, and many factors go into deciding child support parameters.

 While undergoing a separation or divorce, you may have questions like, “Do you pay child support with joint custody?”
-At Randle Palmer & Bernays PLLC, we work to help parents navigate the challenges of establishing child support agreements.
+At Randle Palmer & Associates PLLC, we work to help parents navigate the challenges of establishing child support agreements.
 In this blog, we talk about what joint custody is and some of the factors that go into determining child support agreement parameters.

 At RPB Tucson, you’ll find a compassionate child support lawyer for Tucson residents.
 For answers to your questions about custody agreements, child support, and more, call us today at 520-327-1409.